Round 1 Deadline: January 19 // Round 2 Deadline: March 19. For more information about deadlines and timelines, visit the Apply page.

 3. Community Arts M.F.A.
 Essay

-All applicants are required to submit an essay that explains why you are interested in entering the field of community arts:
+All applicants are required to submit an essay (no longer than 500 words) that explains why you are interested in entering the field of community arts:

 - Describe the experience and preparation you have which leads you to conclude that this is the field you would like to enter.